Great Coffee Starts at the Source

 In community development premium funds for coffee farmers

 Significantly improving the livelihoods of 1 million people in our supply chains is no easy task, and we intentionally chose a challenging target.
 To meet it, we’re partnering with organizations with expertise in building the capabilities of local organizations and people.

-Addressing local water issues and planning for changes in climate
+Addressing local water scarcity and planning for changes in climate

 Strengthening farmer organizations

-people live in households that received loans to replant aged or infected coffee trees.
+people live in households that have received loans, inputs, and technical assistance from their cooperative to replant aged and infected coffee trees.